RasaHQ/rasa-nlu-target-files-gha/README.md

 |           Input            |                                                           Description                                                           |        Default         |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------- | ---------------------- |
 | `nlu_target_files_config`        | The YAML file specifying the target file config.
 This file can be bootstrapped by running `python -m nlu_target_files infer` locally. | nlu_target_files_config.yml |

+### Action Output

+There are no output parameters returned by this Github Action.
+It only rewrites NLU data files according to the given config.
+Remember to **commit the resulting changes in an additional workflow step**!